Tazi34/CarService/README.md

    * Email: admin@admin.com
    * Password: admin
 ## Setup
+Backend is running on heroku and fronted is deployed to netlify.

 In order to run app on localhost follow these steps:
 * Start backend
 ```